comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 Packets are captured using a dedicated NPM / protocol analyzer.

-- Hardware-assisted timestamping
-- Microsecond-level precision
+- Timestamping is performed with microsecond-level precision using a NIC-based capture path.
-- No packet drops under test conditions
+- No packet drops were observed under test conditions.

-This ensures that inter-frame timing (Δt) reflects actual wire behavior.
+Given that the measured inter-frame gap (Δt) is orders of magnitude larger than timestamp uncertainty, the observed timing accurately reflects on-wire serialization behavior.

 ---